NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         MISS
       </td>
       <td colspan="5" rowspan="1">
-        The resource was not found in Cloudflare’s cache and was served from the origin web server.
+        The resource was not found in Khulnasoft’s cache and was served from the origin web server.
       </td>
     </tr>
     <tr>